-- Keep the Network Authentication of Open (insecurity) and select Enabled from the WEP Encryption drop-down list, as shown in Figure 4-78.
-Open (insecurity) allows any wireless station to associate with the access point. - Select Shared (good) from the Network Authentication drop-down list, as shown in Figure 4-79.
-Shared (good) only allows stations using a shared key encryption to associate with it.
-Shared key requires additional configuration of the keys to be used.
+- Keep the Network Authentication of Open (insecurity) and select Enabled from the WEP Encryption drop-down list, as shown in Figure 4-76.
+Open (insecurity) with WEP encryption disable allows any wireless station to associate with the access point. - Select Shared (good) from the Network Authentication drop-down list, as shown in Figure 4-77.
+Shared (good) must enable WEP encryption.
+Network using Open or Shared authentication with WEP encryption only allows stations using the same network key encryption to associate with it.
 Follow the instructions below to configure the Shared Keys.